WorldCup Sampling for Multi-bit LLM Watermarking: Experiments

 \paragraph{Attack Settings.} We assess robustness under three common attacks~\citep{kirchenbauer2024on}: editing (word deletion and synonym substitution), copy–paste, and paraphrasing using Dipper~\citep{krishna2023paraphrasing} using 256-token watermarked texts.
 Full settings are provided in Appendix~\ref{Appendix: Attack Settings}.

-As shown in Fig.~\ref{Figure: Robustness}, Fig.~\ref{Figure: Llama3-Robustness-Appendix}, and Fig.~\ref{Figure: Gemma2-Robustness-Appendix}, WorldCup consistently outperforms existing watermarking methods across a variety of attack scenarios, achieving higher AUC scores and decoding accuracy.
-In the six attack scenarios illustrated in Fig.~\ref{Figure: Robustness}, WorldCup ($k=2$) attains an average AUC of \textbf{98.9\%} and a decoding accuracy of \textbf{91.1\%}, surpassing BiMark, MPAC, and SegMark by \textbf{3.2\%}, \textbf{6.7\%}, and \textbf{15.1\%}, respectively.
-This robustness arises from its ability to more effectively leverage per-token redundancy to encode multiple bits, ensuring that a sufficient watermark signal remains even under substantial perturbations.
-Intuitively, as the number of embedded message bits increases, longer text sequences are required to achieve reliable message extraction and watermark detection; otherwise, fewer tokens per bit may lead to reduced robustness.
-We further investigate the effect of the hash window size in Appendix~\ref{Appendix: Key Generation Hyperparameters}, demonstrating that increasing the window size diminishes robustness due to reduced locality in watermark signal aggregation.
+As shown in Fig.~\ref{Figure: Robustness}, Fig.~\ref{Figure: Llama3-Robustness-Appendix}, and Fig.~\ref{Figure: Gemma2-Robustness-Appendix}, WorldCup consistently outperforms existing watermarking methods across diverse attack scenarios, achieving higher AUC and decoding accuracy.
+As illustrated in Fig.~\ref{Figure: Robustness}, WorldCup attains an average AUC of \textbf{98.9\%} and a decoding accuracy of \textbf{91.1\%}, surpassing BiMark, MPAC, StealthInk and SegMark by \textbf{3.2\%}, \textbf{6.7\%}, \textbf{14\%} and \textbf{15.1\%}, respectively.
+This robustness stems from its more effective use of per-token redundancy to encode multiple bits, preserving sufficient watermark signal under strong perturbations.
+Intuitively, embedding more bits requires longer sequences for reliable extraction and detection; otherwise, fewer tokens per bit can reduce robustness.
+We also study the effect of hash window size in Appendix~\ref{Appendix: Key Generation Hyperparameters} and find that larger windows reduce robustness by weakening the locality of watermark signal aggregation.